 Before I got into publishing, I worked as a small business consultant.
 I helped small businesses develop their brands and implement web marketing campaigns (website, social media, etc.).

 Becoming an author is exactly the same as developing a small business.
 Just like any kind of business, authors need a brand that helps customer remember and relate to them.
-By “brand,” I mean a consistent set of images, words, and phrases that represent your professional presence.
+By “brand,” I mean a consistent set of images, words, and phrases that represent your professional presence, and if you really want to improve your brand, you can also get a Miami advertising agency as they’re the best in creating the right logo for you.

 Small businesses and authors are both inclined to make the same mistake that wastes a lot of time, money, and brand clarity.
 They try way too hard to make their logo represent everything about them.
 Their logos get crazy busy.